Source code for pqdict

 [docs] def popvalue(self, default: Any = __marker) -> Any: """Remove and return the value of the item with highest priority.
 If ``default`` is provided and pqdict is empty, then return ``default``, otherwise raise ``Empty``. """ if self._heap: return heappop(self._heap, self._position, self._precedes).value elif default is self.__marker: raise Empty("pqdict is empty") else: return default

-[docs] def replace_key(self, key: Any, new_key: Any) -> None: """Replace the key of an existing heap node in place.
+[docs] def replace_key(self, key: KT, new_key: KT) -> None: """Replace the key of an existing heap node in place.
 Raises ``KeyError`` if the key to replace does not exist or if the new key is already in the pqdict. """ if new_key in self._position: raise KeyError(f"{new_key} is already in the queue") pos = self._position.pop(key) # raises appropriate KeyError self._position[new_key] = pos node = self._heap[pos] self._heap[pos] = Node(new_key, node.value, node.prio)

-[docs] def swap_priority(self, key1: Any, key2: Any) -> None: """Fast way to swap the priority level of two items in the pqdict.
+[docs] def swap_priority(self, key1: KT, key2: KT) -> None: """Fast way to swap the priority level of two items in the pqdict.
 Raises ``KeyError`` if either key does not exist. """ heap = self._heap position = self._position if key1 not in position: raise KeyError(key1) if key2 not in position: raise KeyError(key2) pos1, pos2 = position[key1], position[key2] node1, node2 = heap[pos1], heap[pos2] heap[pos1] = Node(key2, node1.value, node1.prio) heap[pos2] = Node(key1, node2.value, node2.prio) position[key1], position[key2] = pos2, pos1

 [docs] def heapify(self, key: Any = __marker) -> None: """Repair a broken heap.
 If a change in a single, mutable value caused the break, you can provide ``key`` to repair the heap by relocating that item. """ if key is self.__marker: heapify(self._heap, self._position, self._precedes) else: if key not in self._position: raise KeyError(key) heaprepair(self._heap, self._position, self._precedes, self._position[key])